mbernste/mbernste.github.io/_posts/2022-06-12-systems_of_linear_equations.md

 1. Recall that an [invertible matrix](https://mbernste.github.io/posts/inverse_matrices/) maps each vector $\boldsymbol{x}$ to a unique vector $\boldsymbol{b}$ and each $\boldsymbol{b}$ corresponds to a unique input vector $\boldsymbol{x}$.
 Said more succintly, an invertible matrix one-to-one and onto.
 Thus, we see that if $\boldsymbol{A}$ is invertible, there will be exactly **one solution** to the system of linear equations.
 2. What if $\boldsymbol{b}$ lies within the span of the columns of $\boldsymbol{A}$, but $\boldsymbol{A}$ is singular.
 How many solutions will the system have?
 In this scenario, we see that there are an infinite number of ways to construct $\boldsymbol{b}$ from the columns of $\boldsymbol{A}$ and thus there are an infinite number of solutions to the system of linear equations.

+Thus, in summary, we see that a system of linear equations can have either 1) no solution, 2) exactly one solution, or 3) infinitely many solutions.
+Which category the system falls into depends on the properties $\boldsymbol{A}$!